 In the case of the sale of crypto assets, the gain liable to tax is made “by the difference between the sale value and the acquisition value”, net of the necessary and effectively incurred expenses, related to the acquisition and disposal.
 For this purpose, the sale value corresponds to the market value of the crypto assets at the date of sale.

 What happens to cryptocurrencies I bought more than a year ago?

 Capital gains related to cryptocurrencies held for a period equal to or greater than 365 days will be exempt from tax.

 The value of my cryptocurrency portfolio increased last year, but I haven’t made any transactions.
-Do I have to declare?
+Do I have to declare it?

 I do mining of cryptocurrencies.
 Do I have to declare it?
 Is this a gain or a business activity income?

-Cryptocurrency mining is now considered a commercial/industrial activity covered by the IRS under category B (self employment).
-The income obtained from the exercise of this activity will be liable to the IRS, and the taxable income will be taxed at the progressive tax rates.
+Cryptocurrency mining is now considered a commercial/industrial activity covered by the IRS under category B (self-employment).
+The income obtained from the exercise of this activity will be liable to the IRS, and the taxable income will be taxed at progressive tax rates.

 The rule contained in the State Budget proposal for 2023 is not clear concerning the coefficient to be applied under the simplified regime, but it seems to imply that the taxable gain will correspond to 15% of the income obtained from the activity.